zama-ai/fhevm-solidity/docs/smart_contracts/types.md

 # Supported types

-This document introduces the encrypted integer types provided by the `TFHE` library in fhevm and explains their usage, including casting, state variable declarations, and type-specific considerations.
+This document introduces the encrypted integer types provided by the `FHE` library in fhevm and explains their usage, including casting, state variable declarations, and type-specific considerations.

 ## Introduction